How CMOs become more effective internally

 It is certainly an inside-baseball kind of report, basically advising CMOs on how to get their marketing initiatives through the internal cultures of their own companies.

-Interestingly, however, the three main elements are a bit related to the brand process (and we at Stealing Share work).
+Interestingly, however, the three main elements are a bit related to the brand process (and we at Stealing Share endorse).
 The first: A strong mandate and support from the CEO.

 For CEOs who believe that brand (and marketing) is not the province of their office, they should think again.
 Brand is about the process of preference generating business, which is why it is smart that the CEO is the one who usually contacts us when inquiring about becoming a potential client.